signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 ### Using the .Net "Conformant DI".

-We decided to reuse the Microsoft DI container (primarily for its Scope management).
+We decided to reuse the Microsoft DI container (and its philosophy).
 The issue now is to handle the configuration of these DI container and/vs. the "global/primary DI" that .Net Core hosts uses.

 Currently, any IRealObject can have a 'void ConfigureServices( StObjContextRoot.ServiceRegister, ... )' method that